basejumpa/avengineers.github.io/rmt/what-we-do/index.rst

 Focussing that solution group we contribute ...

 * architectural and infrastructure enablers for Systems and Software Engineering and also
-* features and capabilities of the software products.
+* to features and capabilities of the software products.

 Doing that we are tightly collaborating with our colleagues of the headquarters, in `Pune <https://en.wikipedia.org/wiki/Pune>`_, `Sibiu <https://en.wikipedia.org/wiki/Sibiu>`_ and other loations.